Image: Shutterstock/ J. Lekavicius

 The Entrepreneurial Linguist: The Business-School Approach to Freelance Translation, Judy Jenner and Dagmar Jenner: It’s all in the title.
 Be a smart translator and take yourself seriously — translators are entrepreneurs and should act accordingly.

 How to Succeed as a Freelance Translator, Corinne McKay: Very comprehensive help on getting it right when starting up.
 Extremely useful!

 The Translator’s Toolbox: A Computer Primer for Translators, Jost Zetzsche (e-book): Full of helpful advice on computer and tech-related issues.
 Buying the book means you also receive a free year’s subscription to the premium version of his newsletter, the Toolbox Journal.
-The current edition was published in February 2014.

 The Translation Sales Handbook: A Roadmap to Higher Rates, Better Clients, Luke Spears (e-book): This one may be more suited for experienced translators.
 If you’re just starting out, you might want to read it to get a feel for future decisions you will face.
 Update December 2014: The book can be read for free as an HTML-version on Luke’s website.

 Diversification in the Language Industry: Success Beyond Translation, Nicole Y. Adams (available in print and as an e-book): If you’re thinking about offering more than pure translation services, this book will provide a slew of ideas for possible diversification.
 I highly enjoyed the book and wrote a pretty positive review about it, if you want to find out more.